Stanley Spooner

-Stanley Spooner (20 November 1856 – 3 April 1940) was an English editor and journalist.

-Spooner was originally the creator and editor of an automobile journal in 1896 called The Automotor And Horseless Vehicle Journal.
-The title was changed to The Automotor Journal, in April 1902.
-In January 1909, he was the creator and editor of the first aeronautical weekly magazine in the world called Flight, now titled Flight International.
+Stanley Spooner (20 November 1856 – 3 April 1940) was an English editor and journalist who played a pioneering role in early British transport media.
+In 1896 he founded and edited The Automotor And Horseless Vehicle Journal, which shortened its title to The Automotor Journal, in April 1902.
+Recognizing the rapid dawn of aviation, Spooner established Flight, (now Flight International) in January 1909, creating the world's first weekly magazine dedicated to aeronautics.
 After the success of Flight, his Automotor Journal was renamed The Auto.
-He was made a Freeman of the City of London, and a liveryman of The Worshipful Company of Coachmakers and Coach Harness Makers, on 15 January 1929.
-(Note: Frederick Handley Page, Hugo Thomas Masaac Buist, editor of The Autocar.
-And Frederic Stanley Bennett, then the Manager of the Nash Motor Company, and Vice-President of the Society of Motor Manufacturers and Traders, were also made Freemen of the city and liverymen of this company on the same day.)
+Spooner’s lifelong contributions to the automotive and aviation industries were formally recognized decades later when he was made a liveryman of the Worshipful Company of Coachmakers and Coach Harness Makers, on 15 January 1929.
+This automatically granted him the title of Freeman of the City of London.
+(Note: Aviation pioneer Frederick Handley Page, Hugo Massac Buist, editor of The Autocar and Frederic Stanley Bennett (then the manager of the Nash Motor Company and vice-president of the Society of Motor Manufacturers and Traders) were also made Freemen of the City and liverymen of the company on the same day.)

 Family and early life

-Stanley Spooner was born at Campbell Lodge, in Rosherville, Northfleet, England, on 20 November 1856.
-The birth was registered on 1 January 1857.
+Spooner was born at Campbell Lodge, in Rosherville, Northfleet, Kent, on 20 November 1856, and his birth was registered on 1 January 1857.
 He was the youngest son of Frederick William Spooner, an accountant, and his wife Sarah Ann (formerly Janes).
-Stanley had four sisters, three brothers, and one half-brother.
-His half-brother was born on 9 September 1837, at 113, Britannia Street, just off City Road in Hoxton, and was given the same name as Stanley's father.
+Spooner had four sisters, three brothers, and one half-brother.
+His older half-brother, Frederick William, was born in Hoxton.

 His father was a Freemason, who in 1854 was elected as the Worshipful Master of Enoch Lodge (No.11).
-Stanley would also later become a Freemason.
+Spooner would later join the fraternity himself.
 Frederick was an auditor and accountant of various different companies.
-Stanley himself would later become an accountant before he became a stockbroker.
+Spooner initially followed in his father's footsteps, working as an accountant before establishing himself as a stockbroker.

 Frederick William Spooner had moved his family to Gravesend by October 1863.
 Catherine Sarah Spooner, his oldest daughter, was married to Thomas Toller Hurst Daniell.
+Spooner would later work with Thomas.

+Spooner was educated at King's College School, London, beginning his attendance as a pupil in September 1870.
+He was enrolled at the Lower School, and remained a student into the following year, achieving academic success by winning the Upper Second Class prize for the Michaelmas term in 1871, and the Landscape Drawing prize during the Lent term of 1872.
+His education was supplemented with further studies in France and Germany.

-Stanley would later work with Thomas.
-On 2 and 3 October 1873, Spooner was a Steward at a Bazaar held at the Assembly Rooms in Gravesend.
-This Bazaar was held on behalf of St. James's Schools.
+He had returned to Kent by late 1873; on 2 and 3 October Spooner served as a Steward at a Bazaar held at the Assembly Rooms in Gravesend on behalf of St. James's Schools.
 It was opened by Lady Darnley the wife of John Bligh, 6th Earl of Darnley.

-He was educated at King's College London, and also in France and Germany.
+His father died shortly after this on 28 November 1873 in Gravesend.

 Career

-In 1876 Stanley was a Clerk to an accountant with offices off Cannon Street, London.
-In 1875 Robert took up the position of accountant of the Co-operative Credit Bank, Queen Victoria Street, London.
-On 5 February 1876, Stanley was called as a witness at the Mansion House, London in the trial of Richard Banner Oakley, manager of the Co-operative Credit Bank.
-Richard was accused of obtaining money and securities through false pretenses.